Bolshoy Petrovsky Bridge

 The old bridge (since 1838), pictured in 2007.

 The Great or Bolshoi Petrovsky bridge is a bridge across Little Nevka in St. Petersburg, Russia, connecting Petrovsky Island with Krestovsky Island and passing over a small nameless islet on Little Nevka.
 It is very near the mouth of the river, which flows into the Finnish Gulf.

 A wooden draw bridge was built in 1838.
 In 1916 the bridge was accommodated to two-way vehicular traffic.
-In 1947 the bridge was upgraded, with the spans replaced by metal beams; it now measured 297 m long and 18 m wide.
+In 1947 the bridge was upgraded, with the spans replaced by metal beams; it then measured 297 m long and 18 m wide.
 In December 1993, ice destroyed part of the bridge structure.
 After that, the bridge was closed to vehicular traffic; it was narrowed to 2.2 m and was used only by pedestrians.
 The construction of a new bridge was started in 2009, and this opened in 2010.
 In the latter year, the old wooden bridge was dismantled.